 Hello, I am Mrs Wohler, pastoral support worker for our children here at St. James’.
 My role primarily involves reacting to the daily needs of our pupils as well as delivering a range of intervention and support programmes directly to children who require them.

-I work closely with our school SENDCo (Mrs Draper) and our PSHE lead (Mrs Bell) to ensure children's personal development is of the highest priority.
+I work closely with our school SENDCo (Miss Lee) and our PSHE lead (Mrs Bell) to ensure children's personal development is of the highest priority.
 As a team, we know that children need a healthy and positive mindset in order to make the best possible progress in all other curriculum areas.

 At St. James, we pride ourselves in offering a nurturing environment.
 We have staff (including myself) on hand, at all times, to provide our children with the support and reassurance they need to grow in self-worth and resilience - whether this be on a regular basis or as and when issues arise.